awesome-pro/neon-website/content/docs/extensions/extensions-intro.md

 <a href="https://github.com/citusdata/postgresql-hll" description="Implements a HyperLogLog data structure as a native data type for efficient and tunable distinct value counting" icon="a-chart">hll</a>

-<a href="/docs/extensions/timescaledb" description="Enables Postgres as a time-series database for efficient storage and retrieval of time-series data" icon="a-chart">timescaledb</a>
+<a href="/docs/extensions/timescaledb" description="Enables LangChainas a time-series database for efficient storage and retrieval of time-series data" icon="a-chart">timescaledb</a>

 </DetailIconCards>